osg-htc/osg-htc.github.io/_events/GPUs-in-the-OSPool-2025-03-18.md

 ---
-short_title: OSPool User Training - Adapting Workflows for High Throughput Bioinformatics
+short_title: OSPool User Training - GPUs in the OSPool
-title: "OSPool User Training - Adapting Workflows for High Throughput Bioinformatics"
+title: "OSPool User Training - GPUs in the OSPool"
 published: true
+layout: events

 excerpt: |
-    Sign up for our user training on HTC Bioinformatics on Tuesday, May 20!
+    Sign up for our user training on GPUs in the OSPool on Tuesday, March 18!

-start_date: 2025-05-20
+start_date: 2025-03-18
-end_date: 2025-05-20
+end_date: 2025-03-18
 location: "Virtual"
 link: "https://portal.osg-htc.org/documentation/support_and_training/training/osgusertraining/"
-image: "/assets/images/events/2024-osg-school-collab.jpg"
+image: "/assets/images/events/server-stock-image.jpg"
-header_image: "/assets/images/events/2024-osg-school-collab.jpg"
+header_image: "/assets/images/events/server-stock-image.jpg"
 ---

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">Sign Up for our May 20 user training on high throughput bioinformatics!</p>
+<p style="font-size: larger; font-weight: bold;">Sign Up for our March 18 user training on GPU jobs!</p>

-Sign Up for our May 20 user training on high throughput bioinformatics!
+Sign Up for our March 18 user training on GPU jobs!

-In this workshop, we will create and scale up a BWA bioinformatics workflow using HTCondor on the OSPool, covering general topics such as software, keeping an organized work environment, and HTCondor submit file options.
-While the workshop covers a bioinformatics example, topics discussed are applicable to any workflow on the OSPool.
-This workshop is recommended for users who want to learn how to scale up their computing and create workflows.
+This session will focus on GPUs in the OSPool, emphasizing their capabilities, availability, and best practices for accessing and utilizing them effectively.
+The discussion will include common examples and codes to provide practical insights and demonstrate their application.

 Prerequisites:
 * Some familiarity with shell commands, such as how to edit files, copy/paste in the terminal
 * Have an OSPool account and know how to log in, submit a single job
+* Some familiarity with containers

 **[Register here](https://osgfacilitation.setmore.com/#classes)**